awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-check-when-run-fails.md

 ## Pipeline Component Stuck in WAITING\_ON\_DEPENDENCIES Status<a name="dp-runs-stay-pending"></a>

-If your pipeline is in the SCHEDULED state and one or more tasks appear stuck in the WAITING\_ON\_DEPENDENCIES state, make sure your pipeline's initial preconditions have been met\.
-If the preconditions of the first object in the logic chain are not met, none of the objects that depend on that first object will be able to move out of the WAITING\_ON\_DEPENDENCIES state\.
+If your pipeline is in the `SCHEDULED` state and one or more tasks appear stuck in the `WAITING_ON_DEPENDENCIES` state, make sure your pipeline's initial preconditions have been met\.
+If the preconditions of the first object in the logic chain are not met, none of the objects that depend on that first object can move out of the `WAITING_ON_DEPENDENCIES` state\.

 For example, consider the following excerpt from a pipeline definition\.
-In this case, the InputData object has a precondition 'Ready' specifying that the data must exist before the InputData object is complete\.
-If the data does not exist, the InputData object remains in the WAITING\_ON\_DEPENDENCIES state, waiting for the data specified by the path field to become available\.
-Any objects that depend on InputData likewise remain in a WAITING\_ON\_DEPENDENCIES state waiting for the InputData object to reach the FINISHED state\.
+In this case, the `InputData` object has a precondition 'Ready' specifying that the data must exist before the InputData object is complete\.
+If the data does not exist, the InputData object remains in the `WAITING_ON_DEPENDENCIES` state, waiting for the data specified by the path field to become available\.
+Any objects that depend on InputData likewise remain in a `WAITING_ON_DEPENDENCIES` state waiting for the InputData object to reach the `FINISHED` state\.

 ```
 {